Detail of the Metropolis hotel in Madrid, Spain

 Juan’s house.

-Don’t forget that when you use adjectives in Spanish, they have to match the gender and number of the noun they modify.
+Don’t forget that when you use adjectives in Spanish, they have to match the and of the noun they modify.
 For instance:

 La casa de mi abuela es más bonita que la mía.